 The South Kalmiopsis is watershed to three National Wild and Scenic Rivers—the Illinois, North Fork Smith, and Chetco Rivers and three streams the U. S. Forest Service has determined to be eligible to become National Wild and Scenic Rivers.
-Baldface Creek, Rough and Ready Creek and Josephine/Canyon Creeks all meet the free flowing and nationally outstanding criteria required to be added to the national system of wild and scenic rivers upon action of congress.
+Baldface Creek, Rough and Ready Creek and Josephine/Canyon Creeks all meet the free flowing and nationally outstanding criteria required to be added to the national system of wild and scenic rivers upon congressional action..